Bleu Nuit

 Bleu Nuit (English: "Midnight Blue") is a television series that was broadcast late night on the Télévision Quatre Saisons, or TQS, television network (now called Noovo) in Quebec, Canada, from 1986 until 2007.
 The content of the series was softcore pornography, mostly European films.
 The series was popular with both francophones and anglophones living in Quebec, as well as in other provinces in Canada that received the network.
-Bleu Nuit was considered a part of Quebec culture.
+Bleu Nuit was considered a mainstay part of Québécois culture.